-District administration should update the standard operating procedures for processing course grade changes to include (but not limited to) the following:
+Original Recommendation: District administration should update the standard operating procedures for processing course grade changes to include (but not limited to) the following:

-- 9.1 Reflect the new TEAMS grade change process being implemented, - 9.2 State the mandatory requirement for training users involved in the grade change process (if approved), - 9.3 State the mandatory requirement that all grade changes must include the correct level of supporting documentation, - 9.4 Define the roles and responsibilities of each user involved in the process, - 9.5 Outline the review process the principal and PEIMS/registrar clerk must follow, and - 9.6 Outline the proper maintenance and retention of grade change documentation in accordance with the District's retention schedule.
+- 9.1 Reflect the new TEAMS grade change process being implemented, - 9.2 State the mandatory requirement for training users involved in the grade change process (if approved), - 9 - 9.3 State the mandatory requirement that all grade changes must include the correct level of supporting documentation, - 9.4 Define the roles and responsibilities of each user involved in the process,

+9.5 Outline the review process the principal and PEIMS/registrar clerk must follow, and Outline the proper maintenance and retention of grade change documentation in accordance with the District's retention schedule.

-Management and Leadership Response: Agreed with recommendation and incorporated into the CAP as activities eight (8) and nine (9).
+Management and Leadership Response: Agreed with recommendation and incorporated into the CAP as activity as follows:

-In addition, administration developed activity twelve (12), which reads, "High School Principals will ensure that nine-week audits are conducted in regards to grade change form.
+Activity 12: "High School Principals will ensure that nine-week audits are conducted in regards to grade change form.
 Audit will reflect all failing to passing grade changes and passing to failing requests submitted."